-This wonderful window was commissioned for a historic home in Crewe Virginia, to compliment the finished renovations.
-Coming forth from a hill, the briar vine weaves up and through the geometric window, giving this piece a light, airy feel.
-Painted on completely transparent German mouth-blown glass, this window allows the room to remain light while creating a jewel in this home.
+Emerging from a hill, the briar vine weaves up and through the geometric window, giving this piece a light, airy feel.
+Painted on completely transparent German mouth-blown glass, this window allows the room to remain light while creating the perfect setting for an art glass window.

 A landing window in a contemporary home.
-Glass beveling, carving, and sculpturing were used to create a one of a kind piece that elegantly plays off of the world behind it.
+Glass beveling, carving, and sculpturing were used to create a one-of-a-kind piece that elegantly plays off of the neighborhood behind it.

 Contemporary Beveled Glass Door – Richmond, VA